Inês Brasil: 2012–2015: Fame and Make Love

 A friend of Inês suggested that she make an audition video for the TV Globo reality show Big Brother Brasil.
 Inês agreed and sent videos for five years, from the show's 2009 season to its 2013 season.
 Her December 2012 audition video went viral, launching her into fame.

 From then on, she made several parody videos, including a remix of the song "Scream & Shout" by singer Will.i.am and Britney Spears, with Inês’ own verses added to the track.
 The remix was not made official but has garnered many views on YouTube, which encouraged other people to make new parodies.
 Soon after, numerous other parody remixes of tracks by artists including Lady Gaga, Miley Cyrus, Nicki Minaj, DJ Snake and Rihanna, appeared online.
 Inês used these remixes in her shows.
 Since then, Inês has appeared in Brazilian television programs such as TV Fama, Superpop, and Agora É Tarde.
-She was also the target of a prank on the show Domingo Legal, at the request of Minque Karp, one of her two daughters.
+She was also the target of a prank on the show Domingo Legal, at the request of Monique Karp, one of her two daughters.

-On March 17, 2015, Inês launched her first studio album, Make Love, on iTunes and Google Play, as well as on music streaming platforms Spotify, Apple Music, and Tidal.
+On 17 March 2015, Inês launched her first studio album, Make Love, on iTunes and Google Play, as well as on music streaming platforms Spotify, Apple Music, and Tidal.
 The music video for Make Love, the first track on the album, surpassed 5 million views on YouTube.
-On December 1, 2015, when the Grammy Awards official Facebook page made a post asking the public who should be nominated, Inês’ fans flooded the comments section with the sentence in English: “Inês Brasil best be nominated”.
+On 1 December 2015, when the Grammy Awards official Facebook page made a post asking the public who should be nominated, Inês’ fans flooded the comments section with the sentence in English: “Inês Brasil best be nominated”.
 The mobilization of her fans online led to the organization blocking internet traffic from Brazil to the website used to vote for potential nominees.